Homelessness Reduction Act 2017

 Extended Definition of Homelessness

-The bill broadens the definition of "threatened with homelessness" to include individuals receiving a section 21 notice (eviction notice) with less than 56 days until eviction from their only available accommodation.
+The bill broadens the definition of "threatened with homelessness" to encompass individuals receiving a Section 21 notice (eviction notice) with less than 56 days remaining on their tenancy.

 Mandatory Advisory Services

-Local housing authorities must now provide or secure free information and advice services on preventing and resolving homelessness.
-This service must be tailored to the needs of vulnerable groups including ex-offenders, care leavers, veterans, domestic abuse victims, and those leaving hospital or with mental health issues.
+Local housing authorities are required to provide free advisory services to anyone who may become homeless, covering homelessness prevention, securing accommodation, and accessing support services.
+The services must be tailored to specific needs of vulnerable groups, including ex-offenders, care leavers, veterans, domestic abuse victims, those leaving hospital and people with mental illness.

-A new duty is placed upon specified public authorities (defined by the Secretary of State) to refer cases of potential homelessness to local housing authorities.
+Public authorities are obliged to refer cases of potential homelessness to local housing authorities.

 Codes of Practice